 When it was first conceived in 1950, it was mainly for collaboration and idea exchange among employees.
 But there’s a trade-off: noise and stress.

 Many workers in older age groups now embrace the open office and millennials certainly like open offices for the camaraderie.
-Colleagues are a second set of friends, not people they only interact with from 9 to 5.
+Colleagues are the second set of friends, not people they only interact with from 9 to 5.

 But no matter the workers’ age bracket, everyone suffers from the physical and psychological effects of the open office, and stress reduction is now top-of-mind in office design and redesigns.